statsmaths/stat209/_notes/quiz-b.md

 output: html_notebook
 ---

-For the second in-class assessment, you should be able to:
+For the third in-class assessment, you should be familiar with the syntax and ideas behind the following:

-- explain the concepts of ethos, pathos, and logos, as well as draw examples of each
+- loading an R package (use `library(packagename)`)
-- define a thesis statement
+- applying a function to a variable (`mean(births$girls)`)
-- define a hypothesis
+- loading a CSV file into R (using `read_csv`)
-- explain and differentiate inductive and deductive reasoning
+- describe the layout of a CSV file; you should be able to construct one from hand based on a description of a dataset
-- explain, in a sentence or two, the difference between predictive models and exploratory methods
+- identify and describe observations (rows), variables (columns) and know that these are stored in a data frame

-- define the terms population, variable of interest, and sample in the context of statistical inference
+The assessment includes fill in the blank questions, not just multiple choice, so make sure you remember the specific function commands (`library`, `read_csv`, ect.).